How to Use Biased Value Histograms for Accurate Statistics Estimation on Teradata SQL

 1528/3 = 509,33

-We can easily prove this by increasing the number of retrieved rows, forcing the Optimizer to do a full table scan instead of single-AMP lookups:
+We can demonstrate this by increasing the retrieved row count, compelling the Optimizer to perform a full table scan rather than individual-AMP lookups.

 SELECT TheDate FROM Statistics_Estimation1 WHERE TheDate BETWEEN DATE'2010-02-14' AND DATE'2010-02-28';